svensMPG/translatePC/README.md

 **Output**: a new point cloud with the coordinates shifted by the given arguments for x,y,z.

 **run**: ./translatePC localCoordinateInputPC.pcd -x 358862.829062 -y 5701334.098114 -z 122.809974
+where the values for x,y,z are provided by the detectWindow method (logged in console) or another method that was used to shift the points.
+Ideally, this could be written in the header of an output file and then read from this little software (by extending its functionality).

 ## License
 GNU GENERAL PUBLIC LICENSE Version 3